Last Updated on May 12, 2023 by Matt Musico

 Although he spent 18 years in the big leagues, Roberto Clemente‘s tragic death on New Year’s Eve 1972 will make many fans wonder exactly how much baseball the Puerto Rican outfielder had left in him before retiring.
 But still, what he provided was more than worthy of the plaque dedicated to his achievements in Cooperstown.

 From 1955 through 1959, Clemente posted a .706 OPS with 26 total home runs.
 He never hit more than seven dingers in a single season and actually collected more triples than homers in four of those seasons.
 But from 1960 through 1972, his performance elevated to the levels we’re accustomed to talking about these days.
-His OPS rose to .878 (while hitting .330) and he averaged 16 homers during this time.
+His OPS rose to .878 (while hitting .330) and he averaged 16 homers.
 That included three years of 20-plus homers, with two of those occurrences happening consecutively (29 in ’66, 23 in ’67).
 These performances also included his only campaigns of 100-plus RBI.

 While averaging 26 homers and 114 RBI per season, Clemente added in a sparkling .336/.379/.545 triple slash for good measure during this stretch.

-Andrew McCutchen: 210 Home Runs (…and counting)
+Andrew McCutchen: 215 Home Runs (…and counting)

-At this point in time, McCutchen has finished with an OPS greater than .900 three times in his career.
+At this point in time, McCutchen has finished with an OPS greater than .900 three times.
 They happened in consecutive years from 2012-14.
 This includes his NL MVP performance of 2013.
 In this 1,995-plate-appearance sample, the outfielder slashed .320/.405/.534 while averaging 26 homers, 35 doubles, 22 steals, 88 RBI, and 98 runs scored.
-His 2012 production was especially memorable because he set single-season career-high marks in homers (31), RBI (96), hits (194), and OPS (.953), among others.

 Barry Bonds: 176 Home Runs